Discrete versions of the transport equation and the Shepp-Olkin conjecture

-Example \ref{ex:bino} can be generalized considerably as follows.
+Example~\ref{ex:bino} can be generalized considerably as follows.
 Given a probability mass function $f$, R\'{e}nyi \cite{renyi4} introduced the thinned probability mass function $T_t f$ to be the law of the random sum

 where $X \sim f$ and $B_i^{(t)}$ are Bernoulli($t$) random variables, independent of each other and of $X$.
-Thinning interpolates between the original measure $f = T_1 f$ and a point mass at zero $T_0 f$.
-This operation was studied in the context of entropy of random variables in \cite{johnson21}, and was extended by Gozlan et al. \cite{gozlan} and by Hillion \cite{hillion3} for probability measures on graphs, implying the following definition in the case of random variables supported on $\Z$: \begin{definition} A coupling $\pi$ of mass functions $f(0)$ and $f(1)$ supported on $\Z$ (that is, a joint distribution function $\pi_{x,y}$ whose marginals satisfy $f(0)_x = \sum_y \pi_{x,y}$ and $f(1)_y = \sum_x \pi_{x,y}$), induces a path as follows.
-Section 2.2 of \cite{gozlan} defines a mass function
+Thinning interpolates between the original measure $f = T_1 f$ and a~point mass at zero $T_0 f$.
+This operation was studied in the context of entropy of random variables in \cite{johnson21}, and was extended by Gozlan et al. \cite{gozlan} and by Hillion~\cite{hillion3} for probability measures on graphs, implying the following definition in the case of random variables supported on $\Z$: